 "We're currently seeing the emergence of a walled garden movement from some of the main players, like Facebook and Google," points out Bowes.
 And this is proving somewhat of a dilemma for clients.
 "On the one hand, most of their customer journeys still happen on their own websites.
 But they want to integrate with things like accelerated mobile pages (AMP), which gives Google the ability to cache everybody's content on their own systems.

 "Plus clients are asking: what does it mean if we create a bot entirely in Facebook Messenger?
 What if we want to break someone out of that environment and make them download this thing, or donate to us, or buy from our shop?
 These are real big issues we have to face."

 But Bowes is among the optimists when it comes to the survival of the open web.
 "What I love about the internet is that whenever someone makes a move towards a walled garden approach, there's always a bit of an uprising, a punk backlash against it," he believes.

 "That's when we'll create the cool new things we don't know about yet."
 As one of the key players leading that charge, Mozilla has, for example, developed A-Frame, an easy way to create virtual experiences on the web, and right now, it's taking on Amazon Echo and Google Home in the voice assistance space.

 "We want to allow for an open web-based system whereby you can build voice assistants," explains Matthew Claypotch.
 "So we're building an open commons of voice data called the Common Voice Project, which we're using to train an open and publicly available speech recognition model."

 It's this kind of community-led enthusiasm for new, open source developer tools that gives us hope for the future of web design.
 So count us among the optimists; roll on 2040!

-This article was originally published in issue 300 of net, the magazine for professional web designers and developers – offering the latest new web trends, technologies and techniques.
-Buy issue 300 here or subscribe to net here.
+This article was originally published in net, the magazine for professional web designers and developers.
+Subscribe to net here.